yugr/rust-slides/materials/materials.md

     + unfortunately no investigation why Rust is so bad
     + (most likely because equivalent C code may loop forever)
   * More materials: added to respective feature
+- Why my Rust multithreaded solution is slow as compared: https://users.rust-lang.org/t/why-my-rust-multithreaded-solution-is-slow-as-compared-to-the-same-c-solution/95581
+  * Assignee: yugr
+  * Status: DONE (5m)
+  * Problem: multithreaded Rust program is much slower than equivalent C
+  * Root cause: `--release` and `f64::to_int_unchecked`
+  * More materials: no new links
+- Rust program has only 42% the speed of similar c++ program: https://users.rust-lang.org/t/rust-program-has-only-42-the-speed-of-similar-c-program/73738
+  * Assignee: yugr
+  * Status: DONE (5m)
+  * Problem: Rust code slower than C++
+  * Root cause: different PRNG, bounds checks
+  * Solution: iterators, `SmallRng`, replace `&Vec<T>` with `&[T]` (that actually gave perf in 2022!), make some params `const`
+  * More materials: no new links

 # UB in C++